 2. Olympic Athletic Club

-Our movers and packers have recognized that some gyms in Seattle incorporate a more comprehensive athletic club experience, and one of the best in this category is Olympic Athletic Club in Ballard.
+Some gyms in Seattle incorporate a more comprehensive athletic club experience, and one of the best in this category is Olympic Athletic Club in Ballard.
 The family-owned club inhabits a former 1890s hotel, giving it a social-clubsy vibe with separate studios for classes, personal training, cycling and Crossfit.

 There are two swimming pools, racquetball and basketball courts, private steam rooms, saunas and hot tubs, making it feel more like a spa than a gym.
 The classes are no joke either, with a constant array of choices such as Kraken Crossfit, TXR, Barre, kickboxing, Zumba, yoga and Pilates.